GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

 Open the `assembly/5-untip/unitig-normal-connected-tip.gfa` file in Bandage.
 Now our three nodes have been resolved into one.

-## Comparison of Runtime Parameters
+## Comparison of Computational Cost

 ### Hifiasm